- Derek Banker

 4. Foster a Culture of Intellectual Rigor

-Commercial curiosity thrives in an environment where deep thinking is rewarded over superficial activity.
+Commercial curiosity thrives in an environment where deep thinking is valued over superficial activity.
 As a leader, you must model and reinforce this culture.

 Action: Publicly recognize sellers who uncover critical business insights that change the trajectory of a deal.
 Celebrate instances where a seller advised a prospect not to buy because the business case was not strong enough.
 These actions demonstrate that you value decision clarity and long-term partnership over short-term gains.